-- Drainage, erosion, grading - Neighbors are womed that run-off from lots on Valera Drive will end up on new lots below
+VALERA DIUVE ISSUES

-PROPOSED RESPONSE
+ISSUE PROPOSED RESPONSE

-- We will install a small debris wall at the base of the new fence to be constructed along the west uphill property line of lots 3,4, & 5.
-This wall will catch any minor sloughing and soil erosion before it reaches lots 3,4, & 5.
-Gaps between the lagging will allow surface runoff through. - Plans show a small retaining wall at the base of the slope behind the new homes on lots 3,4, & 5.
+Drainage, erosion, grading Neighbors are worried that run-off from lots on Valera Drive will end up on new lots below We will install a small debris wall at the base of the new fence to be constructed along the west uphill property line of lots 3,4, &amp; 5.
+This wall will catch any minor sloughing and soil erosion before it reaches lots 3,4, et 5.
+Gaps between the lagging will allow surface runoff through.
+Plans show a small retaining wall at the base of the slope behind the new homes on lots 3,4, &amp; 5.
 Behind the wall we have proposed a concrete lined swale to intercept runoff from the uphill slope and homes along Valera Drive.
-The swale has been sued to accept the runoff from the hill and homes above. - For added protection we will provide a trash rack on the catch basins in the swale to prevent the grates from clogging due to leaves and other debris.
-As with any drainage system there will be maintenance required from the individual homeowners who will be responsible to keep the swale and catch basin clear of debris.
-Landscaping Neighbors want sufficient trees for aesthetic and privacy reasons Construction fencing Landscape plan provides 3 trees on Lot 1, 3 trees on Lot 2,4 trees on Lot 3,4 trees on Lot 4,7 trees on Lot 5. and 6 trees on Lot 6.
-Adequate temporary fencing will be o Neighbors want adequate temporary fencing during construction to keep their dogs and children from going onto the project property. installed during construction.
-Current State of Property Neighbors think high weeds and grasses are a fire hazard.
-Developer will cut the weeds and grasses when escrow closes.
+The swale has been sized to accept the runoff from the hill and homes above.
+For added protection we will provide a trash rack on the catch

+Landscaping O Neighbors want sufficient • Landscape pian provides 3 trees on Lot 1, 3 trees on Lot 2, 4 trees on going onto the project